MjolnirCommando/MineConomy/src/me/mjolnir/mineconomy/dev/readme_template.txt

   Starting Balance: 100.0           This will be the amount of money that all accounts will have when they are created.
   Max Debt: 100.0                   This is the maximum amount of debt an account can have on your server.
 Leave at 0 to disallow debt.
 Display GUI: true                   This may be set to "true" (enabling) or "false" (disabling).
 Determines whether to show the MineConomy GUI on the server host computer.
+Warn Ops: true                      This may be set to "true" (enabling) or "false" (disabling).
+Tells OPs when a new version of MineConomy is available.
+Log Priority: 5                     This may be a number (1-5) which corresponds to the priority level message that can be printed.
+A "1" allows only very important messages while a "5" allows all messages.
 Interest:
   Amount: 5                         This is the amount of interest given to all accounts on the server.
   Interval: 1200s                   This is the amount of time between when interest will be applied to accounts.
 This must be a natural number.
 The smaller this number is, the more strain there will be on the server.
 Set to 0 to disable interest.